Planning a sleepover for your child? Don’t miss our 11 Entertaining Sleepover Games for the Best Ever Slumber Party:

-Or a game of 21 (also known as Pontoon or Blackjack).
-Works well for 5-8 players, if more then use 2 52-card packs.
+Another great game is 21 (also known as Pontoon or Blackjack).
+Works well for 5-8 players, if more then use two 52-card packs.

 - When all players have been accommodated, the dealer’s hand is turned over.
 The dealer is free to add cards face up to it, stopping when satisfied or is bust.
 If the dealer and a player have equal valued hands, then the dealer wins.

 You May Also Enjoy 20 party games & activities